 Just like with the ISP blocks, the Gaming Act of 2013 mentioned some possible restrictions when it comes to payments towards unlicensed online bookmakers.
 However, the authorities couldn’t find the proper channels to enforce these restrictions so Slovenian punters are free to use all the payment options to top up their accounts.
 Ewallets like Skrill and Neteller remain the most popular among Slovenian punters, however, credit and debit cards, bank transfers or PaysafeCard vouchers are also popular.
 Also, you will be glad to know that there are no taxes applied on your wins from online betting in Slovenia.

 Since there’s no functional licensing system in place, betting exchanges don’t have the proper framework to deliver their services to Slovenian punters.
-However, similar to the bookmakers, some of the exchanges are still accessible via VPN.
+However, similar to the bookmakers like Betbarter review, some of the exchanges are still accessible via VPN.
 Betfair was available in Slovenia until 2016, however, they decided to leave the market until the situation with the licenses is resolved.
 With the latest betting law being stopped in its tracks, it’s hard to believe that a change will come soon despite increasing pressure from the EU Commission.
 So, to enjoy the services of betting exchanges like Betdaq or Smarkets, VPN software remains your best bet.